-With several spas around town, Dosha is a modern full service day spa.
-The all-inclusive amenities at their Hawthorne location can’t be beat.
+With several spas around town, Dosha is a modern full-service day spa.
+The all-inclusive amenities at their Hawthorne location can’t be beaten.
 With any spa service, including hot stone massages, body wraps and rejuvenation facials, guests have access to their luxurious steam room, sauna and shower facilities, plush with natural stone and wood touches.
 You’ll feel your stress levels drop just walking in.

-If your relaxation style is more surf than snow, Kanani Pearl Spa is the mini Hawaiian retreat of your dreams.
+Kanani Pearl Spa is the mini Hawaiian retreat of your dreams if your relaxation style is more surf than snow.
 Kanani provides a variety of massage and esthetic services, all with plenty of island flare.
 Try the traditional Hawaiian deep-tissue massage, the Island Espresso Mud Wrap or the Papaya Pineapple Body Polish.

-Kiva helps guests find wellness both inside and out, with a myriad of rejuvenating spa services and a beautiful cafe offering tea, juice, smoothies and fresh treats.
-Give your feet some love and care with Kiva’s Foot Sanctuary, which offers reflexology, foot massage and leg wraps – pot of tea included!
+Kiva Tea Cafe and Spa help guests find wellness both inside and out, with a myriad of rejuvenating spa services and a beautiful café offering tea, juice, smoothies and fresh treats.
+Give your feet some love and care with Kiva’s Foot Sanctuary, which offers reflexology, foot massage and leg wrap – a pot of tea included.

 Scandinavians know a thing or two about riding out dark, cold winters in style.
 But you don’t need to book a flight to Finland for a true sauna experience: The sleek, wood-adorned facilities at Löyly provide a dose of traditional European sauna culture right here in Portland.
 Löyly’s two locations also offer a variety of massage and facial services to help you dial up your sauna experience.

 Looking to mix up your massage routine?
 Mudra Massage specializes in Ashiatsu Oriental Bar Therapy, a barefoot massage technique.
 (Translation: Someone walks on your back.)
 But this is no gimmick — therapists leverage gravity to achieve a deep tissue massage with virtually no pain.
-Mudra also offers classic massage styles such as Swedish and hot stone, as well as newer crazes like floatation therapy in sensory deprivation tanks.
+Mudra also offers classic massage styles such as Swedish and hot stone and newer crazes like floatation therapy in sensory deprivation tanks.

-In addition to traditional massage therapy and facials, Zama Massage offers a handful of distinctive spa services aimed at physical and spiritual wellness.
+In addition to traditional massage therapy and facials, Zama Massage offers several distinctive spa services for physical and spiritual wellness.
 Try the Infrared Detox Wrap or Halo Massage, an ancient massage technique that takes place in Zama’s “halotherapy salt caves” lined with Himalayan salt bricks and ambient LED lights.

 Take a Walk